Armagaan/Data-Analytics-with-Python/README.md

 # Data Analytics with Python
 ![Thumbnail](./data_analytics_with_python.png)

-This repository contains the problems convered in the live sessions for the Spring 2024 offering of the NPTEL course:
+This repository contains the problems covered in the live sessions for the Spring 2024 offering of the NPTEL course:
 [Data Analytics with Python](https://onlinecourses.nptel.ac.in/noc24_cs20/preview)